-The college is committed in supporting students with their mental health and wellbeing.
+The college is committed in supporting students, apprentices and staff with their mental health and well-being.
 We provide face to face sessions via our counselling and safeguarding team.
 We offer confidential and non-judgemental emotional support.
 Our staff are trained and will create a safe and welcoming environment where you can talk about your concerns that are affecting your emotional wellbeing.

 We offer one-to-one support and where appropriate with your consent refer to external agencies that may be equipped to provide more specialist support.